Current River Greenway

 The Current River Greenway is a 263 hectare (650 acre) greenway located in Current River neighbourhood in the north end of Thunder Bay, Ontario along the Current River.

 Throughout the Greenway is 50 km of public trails that are part of the Thunder Bay Recreational Trails and the Trans Canada Trail system.
 Five kilometres of paved trail circle Boulevard Lake.
 Part of the trail system incorporates the Black Bay Bridge, North America's first single spandrel, reinforced concrete bridge, which was built in 1911.
 The trails around Boulevard Lake are also used for various walking marathons in support of local and national charities.
 Trails outside of the Boulevard Lake area are not paved.

+Adelaide Butterfly Garden

+The Adelaide Butterfly Garden is located in Boulevard Lake Park, at the foot of Adelaide Street and close to the Boulevard Lake Dam.
+The garden was established in 2018, on a City-owned empty lot.
+The initial organizer of the garden project was city employee Dan Fulton; volunteers have continued to coordinate the garden after his death in 2021.
+Planting has been focused on native plant species and supporting pollinators, particularly the Monarch Butterfly.
+Planting, weeding, and maintenance is carried out by volunteers.

 Birch Point Park

 Birch Point Park is located on Birch Point, a peninsula in that separates Boulevard Lake two portions.
 The park was dedicated in 2000 as part of the Millennium project.
 It features a sculpture representing the city's forestry heritage and its designation as the Forest Capital of Canada 2000, as well as walking paths and specimens of each of Canada's provincial trees.
 It is one of the most recent additions to the Boulevard Lake Park network.

 Birch Point Park is also home to Thunder Bay's first public Disc Golf course.
 The course is 18 baskets and was installed July 2010.